 When there is danger of freezing the heat exchanger must be emptied.
 How to do this is described in the manufacturer documents.
+The bilge pipe is directed with a Y piece for emptying the cockpit.

-For winter storage, tanks should be empty..
+For winter storage, tanks should either be empty or completely full.